Oct 16, 2025

 Week 4 – Site Visit with Miller Druck: Material Craft and Urban Detailing

-Where stone, water and craft meet to shape the public realm.
+Where stone, water and construction precision converge to shape durable, legible public space.

 Technical